 A recap and synopsis of past events, meetings and workshops held by the Vulval Pain Society.

-The VPS Norwich Workshop took place on Saturday 9th June 2012 at Norfolk and Norwich University Hospital.
-A report of the event will be published here soon.
+The VPS Norwich Workshop took place on Saturday 9 June 2012 at Norfolk and Norwich University Hospital.

-Report from the Super Workshop held at The Royal College of Obstetricians and Gynaecologists, London, 4th December 2010
+Report from the Vulval Pain Society Super Workshop held at The Royal College of Obstetricians and Gynaecologists, London, 4 December 2010

-This conference report summarises the day we had in London at our annual super-workshop.
-The day was for disseminating information to patients and a little different to the workshops that we have had in the past.
-The day was packed with key health professionals working within the field of vulval health and where better to have the conference than in the Royal College of Obstetricians and gynaecologists - a medical college dedicated to the health of women!
-105 women and partners came of which around 20% were health professionals.
+This conference report summarises the day we had in London at our annual Super Workshop.
+The day was for disseminating information to patients and a little different from the workshops that we have had in the past.
+The workshop was packed with key health professionals working within the field of vulval health and where better to have the conference than in the Royal College of Obstetricians and Gynaecologists - a medical college dedicated to the health of women!
+105 women and partners came, of whom around 20% were health professionals.
 This was a great turn out in view of the snow which had prevented many from attending.

-Dr Karen Gibbon a Consultant Dermatologist working at Whipps Cross Hospital gave an overview of vulval problems, commenting on the normal vulva including different anatomical appearances.
+Dr Karen Gibbon, a Consultant Dermatologist working at Whipps Cross Hospital, gave an overview of vulval problems, commenting on the normal vulva including different anatomical appearances.
 She commented on the confusion between the vagina and the vulva and how so often especially in the press the two are mixed up.
 The vagina is a hollow muscular tube and the vulva is the outer genital skin where problems can arise such as skin disease and vulval pain.
-She gave a graphic presentation of the variety of different vulval problems that she sees in her vulval clinic commenting that the vulva is another area of skin and skin disease on other sites of the body can also affect the vulval e.g. psoriasis and eczema.
-There were many clinical slides to see but the general feeling from delegates was that this was important to give a realistic picture of vulval disease rather that a non-realistic picture that the internet gives.
+Dr Gibbon gave us a graphic presentation of the variety of different vulval problems that she sees in her vulval clinic, commenting that the vulva is another area of skin, and skin disease on other sites of the body can also affect the vulva, e.g. psoriasis and eczema.
+There were many clinical slides to see but the general feeling from delegates was that this was important to give a realistic picture of vulval disease rather than the non-realistic picture given by the internet.

 • Avoid soap/fragranced products directly on the vulva